suits-25/suits-25.github.io/program.md

   * 12:00 Lunch
   * 13:30 Student, Doctoral, and Young Researchers Forum (AI/LLM)<br>

   	* *Dragoș Ionescus* "EnergyBench: A Holistic and Systematic Benchmark for Measuring the Correctness and Energy-Efficiency of LLM-Generated Code"<br>	The increasing use of Large Language Models (LLMs) for automated software development creates a paradox: while LLM-generated code can boost energy-efficiency across industries through digital transformation, their often unsupervised usage in software development has the unintended effect of generating energy-inefficient code when trading for functional correctness.
 This work introduces a benchmarking framework to systematically assess when and how LLMs generate energy-efficient code.
 Results reveal that prompt engineering can enhance code efficiency by up to 91.9% for some LLMs, but often reduces code accuracy.
 To address complex trade-offs and gaps, we advocate community-driven, crowdsourced benchmarking via an online platform to enable more comprehensive, empirical testing.<br>
   	* *Ehsan Yousefzadeh-Asl-Miandoabs* "CARMA: Collocation-Aware Resource Manager with GPU Memory Estimator"<br>	Deep learning (DL) training tasks often underutilize GPUs due to lack of fine-grained sharing and collocation-unaware scheduling, causing out-of-memory (OOM) failures and inefficiency.
 My research addresses this by designing CARMA, a resource management system that enables safe, interference-aware GPU collocation.
 It integrates GPUMemNet, a predictive model for estimating peak GPU memory usage, allowing informed mapping and crash recovery.
 This work enhances GPU utilization, reduces energy use and training time, and contributes toward sustainable and efficient DL infrastructure for shared GPU clusters.<br>

   * 15:00 Coffee and Cake Break
   * 15:30 Motivational talks:<br>
-  	* *Raghavendra Selvan*  "Efficiency Is Not Enough: Toward Systems Thinking in Sustainable IT/AI" <br>
-    In this talk, I will point out why the pursuit of efficiency improvements is a necessary but not a sufficient condition when discussing sustainable IT/AI.
+  	* *Raghavendra Selvan*  "Efficiency Is Not Enough: Toward Systems Thinking in Sustainable IT/AI" <br> In this talk, I will point out why the pursuit of efficiency improvements is a necessary but not a sufficient condition when discussing sustainable IT/AI.
 I will point out rebound effects and how systems thinking can help advance sustainability.
-    * *Michael Kirkedal* "TBD" TBD <br>
+    * *Michael Kirkedal* "TBD" <br> TBD <br>

   * 16:30 Technical Q/A (Tools and Hands-on) <br>
     This interactive session will provide hands-on advice and best practices for sustainable computing experiments, including power measurement techniques, experimental setup, and statistical anal sis.<br>

     * *Simão Cunha*<br>
     "Exploring Energy-Efficient Power Caps with Intel RAPL" <br>
     This session introduces practical techniques for measuring and optimizing software energy consumption using Intel RAPL.
 	We will start with a short presentation explaining how the RAPL-based tool works, followed by a live demonstration to explore the framework's features.
 Then, you will complete a small exercise measuring the energy consumption (and other metrics) of a Fibonacci function in a programming language of your choice.
 Finally, we will collaboratively build a dataset with all participants' measurements in a shared Google Sheets file.